 Caring For Your Counters

 Countertops are generally low maintenance.
-But there are several things you should be doing on a regular basis to prevent your countertops from becoming damaged or worn out.
+But there are several things you should be doing on a regular basis to prevent your countertops from becoming damaged or worn.

 First and foremost, granite countertops need to be properly sealed.
-Unlike quartz, granite is a porous material that will absorb liquids relatively easily.
+Unlike quartz, granite is a porous material that will absorb liquids relatively easily if not properly sealed.
 Improper sealing is one of the main reasons why granite countertops become damaged.
-Granite sealer is pretty easy to find and can be picked up from your local hardware store for only a couple bucks.
+Granite sealer is pretty easy to find at your local granite countertop supplier.

 How to seal your granite

 Determine if your countertops need to be sealed.
 An easy indicator is the water droplet test.
 Pour a small amount of water onto your countertop.
-The water should form a tight rounded edge.
+The water should form a tight rounded edge and sit on top of the stone.
 If not, it’s probably time to reseal your counters.

 Make sure your countertops are perfectly clean and dry.
-Specks of dirt, water, or food can be trapped underneath the sealer and can cause problems with the sealing process.
+We recommend letting them dry overnight.
+Specks of dirt, water, or food can become problematic with the sealing process.

-Liberally spray a small section of the counter with granite seal.
-Side note: When sealing a large surface, apply the sealer in small sections to ensure an even coating.
+Liberally spray a small section of the counter with granite sealant.
+Side note: When sealing a large surface, apply the sealant in small sections to ensure an even coating.

-Lightly smooth out the excess liquid with the back of a rag.
+Lightly smooth out the excess liquid with a lint-free cloth or latex glove.

 Wait 15 minutes.
-After 15 minutes, come back and wipe the counter down and remove any liquid still left on the counter.
+This allows the sealant time to penetrate and bond to the stone.
+After 15 minutes, come back and wipe the counter with a cloth to remove any liquid remaining on the surface.

-Don’t touch the counter for at least 48 hours.
-The sealant will need some time to sit and absorb into the countertop to create a tight, proper seal.
+Don’t touch the counter for at least 4 hours.
+The sealant will need some time to sit and absorb into the countertop to create a proper seal.

-Sealing your countertops will double or triple the lifespan of your granite.
-As a general rule, granite countertops should be sealed every 9-12 months.
+Sealing your natural stone can double or triple the lifespan of your countertops.
+As a general rule, granite countertops may need to be sealed every 9-12 months, but quality professionally installed sealants can last as long as 15 to 25 years.
 You can always seal countertops on your own, but if you feel the need for a little help, we can come to your home and seal the counters for you.

 Remember: Quartz does not need to be sealed.
 Only Granite and similar natural stones need sealing.